 The dessert table was coined “The Magical Pastry Tour,” and the drinks station was labeled “Fuel on the Hill.”

-My favorite part of the project was creating themed labels for all of the food.
+My favorite part of planning the Beatles party was creating themed labels for all of the food.

 We altered song titles to make a creative label for each food item.